Edge Hill Short Story Prize

-The Edge Hill Short Story Prize is a short-story contest held annually by Edge Hill University.
+The Edge Hill Short Story Prize is a short story prize awarded annually by Edge Hill University for the best short story collection published that year in the United Kingdom or Republic of Ireland.

 Background

 The concept for the prize was developed by Professor Ailsa Cox following a 2006 short-story conference at Edge Hill.
-Candidates must be born or normally reside in the British Isles (including Ireland), making the prize the only United Kingdom award to recognize a single author, published short-story collection.
+It is the only prize to recognize a single author, published short-story collection in the UK and the Republic of Ireland.

-The prize has three categories: the main literary award of £10,000, the Reader's Prize award (judged by the BA Creative Writing students) of £1,000, and the MA Creative Writing rising talents award of £500.
+Entries must be written in English and published by a UK or Republic of Ireland based publishing company.

+Authors must be citizens or residents of the United Kingdom or the Republic of Ireland.

+Until 2024, the prize had three categories: the main Edge Hill Short Story Prize for a short story collection, the Readers' Choice Award for a single story from one of the shortlisted collections, voted for by students of the university, and a prize for the best short story submitted by a student of the university.

+From 2025, the Readers' Choice award was discontinued.
+The three prize categories became: the Edge Hill Short Story Prize of £10,000 for the best short story collection, the Debut Collection Prize of £1,000 for the best debut collection in the shortlist, and the PGR Creative Writing award of £500 for a story written by an Edge Hill student undertaking postgraduate research in creative writing.

 Rodge Glass, previously senior lecturer in creative writing at Edge Hill, edited an anthology of selected stories from winners and shortlisted authors to celebrate the award's first ten years.
 Titled Head Land: 10 Years of the Edge Hill Short Story Prize, it was published in 2017.